 The amount of guar gum in our soups is very low and most people will be able to consume it without any issues.

 However, if you have been diagnosed with digestive issues like SIBO or IBS, you may want to try removing guar gum from your diet completely to see if your symptoms improve.
-Check labels for guar gum (sometimes called gellan gum) and try switching to our Miso Soup which is free of guar gum or any of our bone broths.
+Check labels for guar gum (sometimes called gellan gum) and try switching to our Miso Soup or any of our bone broths, which are free of guar gum.

 Other important considerations are that some people with soy allergies are also allergic to guar gum.
 Also, consuming guar gum in extremely large doses (over 21 grams per day) may cause side-effects including abdominal discomfort, gas and bloating; gastrointestinal obstruction, a narrowing of the intestine or esophagus; low blood pressure; low blood sugar; and pulmonary embolism.
 So avoid foods and supplements that have high levels of guar gum.